top of page

 Abdominal separation – 7 ins and outs about “the gap”

-We are women's health physio's in the Shire (Woolooware), Bondi and Cammeray and we can help you with all your questions regarding abdominal separation.
+We are women's health physio's in Bondi Junction and Cammeray and we can help you with all your questions regarding abdominal separation.

 1. What is diastasis?